 “With increased daily stress, we are essentially burning out our resources to cope with all these hormones.”

 In the modern world, many people are exhausted.
-This is because firstly; we experience real or perceived stress more often than our ancestors and secondly; are lacking in nutrients to deal with it.
+This is because firstly we experience real and perceived stress more often than our ancestors, and secondly we are lacking in nutrients to deal with it.
 When we don’t give our bodies the support they need, our bodies don’t cope well and take longer to recover.

 Stress has an impact on all our systems in the body and it affects many people in different ways.
 Across the board, we see that stress significantly impacts energy.

-However, when we are overloaded with stress in our lives, strenuous exercise actually becomes too much for the body.
-Many people will get more benefit from a walk or yoga instead of high-intensity exercise.
+However, on days when we are more stressed than normal, strenuous exercise actually becomes too much for the body.
+Many people will get more out of a walk or a gentle yoga session instead of high-intensity exercise.

 Sleep can help or mitigate our stress response by working with or against your natural circadian rhythm.